markabrennan/fetch/README.md

 for each document, and noted for example that sample 1 and sample 2 have similar word frequencies.

-However, instead of using word frequencies I instead create sets of unique words for each document, and then apply the simple Jaccard similarity score, which calculates the quotient of the intersection (words in common) by all the words (union of both documents).
+However, instead of using word frequencies I created sets of unique words for each document, and then applied the simple Jaccard similarity score, which calculates the quotient of the intersection (words in common) by all the words (union of both documents).
 Python's set methods make this quite simple and straightforward.
 There are other NLP metrics for similarity, but